 Gradient Definition

-To be more formal, we can define the gradient in terms of partial derivatives such that we could actually compute a gradient.
-Consider a function f(x,y,z)f(x, y, z) that depends on multiple input variables.
+Formally, we can define the gradient in terms of partial derivatives such that we could actually compute a gradient.
+Consider a function f(x,y,z)f(x, y, z) that depends on 3 input variables xx, yy, and zz.
 The gradient f\nabla f is a vector of partial derivatives.

 f=[fxfyfz]\nabla f = \begin{bmatrix} \frac{\partial f}{\partial x} \\[5pt] \frac{\partial f}{\partial y} \\[5pt] \frac{\partial f}{\partial z} \\ \end{bmatrix}